KaterynaMeleshko/kateryna-blog/content/modules/module1/overview.md

 ## central processing unit

-cpu - central processing unit, executes machine instructions of programs, manages memory and devices through controllers and buses
+CPU - central processing unit, executes machine instructions of programs, manages memory and devices through controllers and buses

-cpu cycle: fetch → decode → execute → write-back, works based on a clock generator
+CPU cycle: fetch → decode → execute → write-back, works based on a clock generator

 ---

-### how does the cpu work?
+### how does the CPU work?

-it fetches instructions from memory by clock cycles, decodes them, executes them through arithmetic-logic units (alu/fpu) and stores the result back into registers or memory, while constantly managing the operation of other devices via controllers and buses.
+it fetches instructions from memory by clock cycles, decodes them, executes them through arithmetic-logic units (ALU/FPU) and stores the result back into registers or memory, while constantly managing the operation of other devices via controllers and buses.

 ---

 ### what physical components does it consist of?

 - lid

-the cpu components are built so that on the very top there is a metal lid which distributes heat evenly and transfers it to the heatsink or cooler. since the processor heats up during operation, this lid is needed to avoid overheating and to protect the die from mechanical damage. usually this lid is made of copper with a nickel-plated surface so it does not oxidize.
+the CPU components are built so that on the very top there is a metal lid which distributes heat evenly and transfers it to the heatsink or cooler. since the processor heats up during operation, this lid is needed to avoid overheating and to protect the die from mechanical damage. usually this lid is made of copper with a nickel-plated surface so it does not oxidize.

 - thermal paste